dfedorov-solace/solace-openmama-hello-world/_docs/hello-world.md

 ## Trying it yourself

-This tutorial is available in [GitHub](https://github.com/dfedorov-solace/solace-openmama-hello-world) along with the others.
+This tutorial is available in [GitHub](https://github.com/dfedorov-solace/solace-openmama-hello-world).

 Clone the GitHub repository containing the tutorial.